sciety/sciety-labs/README.md

 # Sciety Labs (Experimental)

-Early stage experiments related to discovery of preprints and the Sciety community.
+[Sciety Labs](https://labs.sciety.org/) is a place for early stage experiments related to discovery of preprints and the Sciety community.
+We will test out some ideas before adding them to [Sciety](https://sciety.org/).

 ## Prerequisites